LLNL/units/docs/user-guide/custom_count_units.rst

 Custom Counting Units
 ======================

 The units library defines 16 special counting units.
 These are custom counting units intended to specify a specific type of event.
-The key idea behind the custom counting units is that they can be multiplied, divided by any powers of distance, mass, currency, or time units and can be inverted
+The key idea behind the custom counting units is that they can be multiplied, divided by any powers of distance, mass, currency, or time units and can be inverted.
+The primary usage of these is for units that are procedurally defined and often used in the context of per mass or per volume or per time or per $.

 In strings these can be represented by "CXCUN[X]"  Where X is some number between 0 and 15.